-The following table sets forth certain information known to us regarding the beneficial ownership of our outstanding ordinary shares as of March 20, 2018 of (i) each person or group known by us to beneficially own 5% or more of the outstanding ordinary shares and (ii) the beneficial ownership of all officers and directors as a group, in each case as reported by such persons:
+The following table sets forth certain information known to us regarding the beneficial ownership of our outstanding ordinary shares as of March 20, 2019 of (i) each person or group known by us to beneficially own 5% or more of the outstanding ordinary shares and (ii) the beneficial ownership of all officers and directors as a group, in each case as reported by such persons:

 No. of Ordinary Percentage of

 Shares Ordinary Shares

 Beneficially Beneficially

-Name of Beneficial Owner Owned(1) Owned
+Name of Beneficial Owner Owned (1) Owned

-The Capri Family Foundation (2) 3,796,284 73.28%
+The Capri Family Foundation (2) 3,796,284 73.03%

-Shareholding of all directors and officers as a group (eight persons) (3) 267 865 5 11%
+Shareholding of all directors and officers as a group (eight persons) (3) 205,065 3.94%

-- (1) Number of shares and percentage ownership is based on 5,214,256 ordinary shares outstanding as of March 20, 2018.
-Such number excludes: (i) 29,895 ordinary shares held by us or for our benefit.
+(1) Number of shares and percentage ownership is based on 5,216,256 ordinary shares outstanding as of March 20, 2019.
+Such number excludes: (i) 17,895 ordinary shares held by us or for our benefit.
 Beneficial ownership is determined in accordance with rules of the SEC and includes voting and investment power with respect to such shares.
-Shares subject to options that are currently exercisable or exercisable within 60 days of March 20, 2018 are deemed to be outstanding and to be beneficially owned by the person holding such options for the purpose of computing the percentage ownership of such person, but are not deemed to be outstanding and to be beneficially owned for the purpose of computing the percentage ownership of any other person.
-All information with respect to the beneficial ownership of any principal shareholder has been furnished by such shareholder and, unless otherwise indicated below, we believe that persons named in the table have sole voting and sole investment power with respect to all the shares shown as beneficially owned, subject to community property laws, where applicable.
-The shares beneficially owned by the directors include the ordinary shares owned by their family members to which such directors disclaim beneficial ownership. - (2) The information is accurate as of March 18, 2015, and based on Amendment No. 6 to Schedule 13D filed with the SEC on March 18, 2015, by The Capri Family Foundation.
+Shares subject to options that are currently exercisable or exercisable within 60 days of March 20, 2019 are deemed to be outstanding and to be beneficially owned by the person holding such options for the purpose of computing the percentage ownership of such person, but are not deemed to be outstanding and to be beneficially owned for the purpose of computing the percentage ownership of any principal shareholder has been furnished by such shareholder and, unless otherwise indicated below, we believe that persons named in the table have sole voting and sole investment power with respect to all the shares shown as beneficially owned, subject to community property laws, where applicable.
+The shares beneficially owned by the directors include the ordinary shares owned by their family members to which such directors disclaim beneficial ownership.

+- (2) The information is accurate as of March 18, 2015, and based on Amendment No. 6 to Schedule 13D filed with the SEC on March 18, 2015, by The Capri Family Foundation.
 According to such Amendment No. 6 to Schedule 13D, Capri directly owns 3,796,284 of our ordinary shares.
 The core activity of Capri is the holding of investments.
-In addition, the beneficiaries of Capri are the children of Mr. Tom Wyler, the Chief Executive Officer of our subsidiary, Optibase Inc. - (3) Includes 159,225 ordinary shares, 46,640 ordinary shares held by a trustee for the benefit of our directors and executive officers under our 2006 Plan, which have vested on March 20, 2018 or within 60 days thereafter and 62,000 ordinary shares issuable upon exercise of options exercisable within 60 days of March 20, 2018.
+In addition, the beneficiaries of Capri are the children of Mr. Tom Wyler, the Chief Executive Officer of our subsidiary, Optibase Inc. - (3) Includes 159,225 ordinary shares, of which 45,840 ordinary shares held by a trustee for the benefit of our directors and executive officers under our 2006 Plan, which have vested on March 20, 2019 or within 60 days thereafter.
 Other than Shlomo (Tom) Wyler, all of our directors or executive officers hold less than 1% of our shares.